marvin-j97/smoltable/docs/src/content/docs/guides/wide-column-intro.md

   - Store multiple delimited values in each row key
   - Keep your row keys short
 - Pad integers with leading zeroes: important for timestamps where range-based queries are used
-- Do not use Sequential numeric IDs as row key
+- Do not use sequential numeric IDs as row key